How to Migrate Your Organization Data to Office 365 Enterprise

 Methods to Migrate Your Organization Data to Office 365 Enterprise

-If you are new to Office 365, then probably you are unaware of the working of the Azure directory.
+If you are new to Office 365, then probably you are unaware of the workings of the Azure directory.
 Therefore, we will be providing more simplistic solutions such as IMAP using Outlook and automated tools.

 If in case you are already familiar with Azure Directory or PowerShell commands, then see: How to Import PST to Office 365